pschaus/book_lepl1402/source/part6.rst

         }
     }

 In this code, ``RowRomparator2`` is the static nested class, and ``Spreadsheet`` is called its **outer class**.
-Note that ``RowRomparator2`` could have been tagged with a :ref:`public visibility <visibility>` to make it accessible outside of ``Spreadsheet``.
+Note that ``RowRomparator2`` could have been tagged with a :ref:`public visibility <visibility>` to make it accessible outside of ``Spreadsheet``, in the case the developer felt like sorting collections of ``Row`` objects could make sense in other parts of the application.

-Static nested classes are a way to logically group classes together, improve code organization, and encapsulate functionality within a larger class, promoting a more modular and structured design.
-Note that it is allowed for two different classes to use the same name for a nested class, which can prevent collisions between class names in large applications, in a way that is similar to :ref:`packages <packages>`.
+Static nested classes are a way to logically group classes together, to improve code organization, and to encapsulate functionality within a larger class.
+This promotes a more modular and structured design, in a way that is similar to :ref:`packages <packages>`, but at a finer granularity.
+Note that it is allowed for two different classes to use the same name for a nested class, which can prevent collisions between class names in large applications.

 Importantly, static nested classes have access to the private static members of the outer class, which was not the case of the external class ``RowRomparator1``: This can for instance be useful to take advantage of :ref:`private enumerations or constants <enumerations>` that would be defined inside the outer class.